sungwoncho/violet/packages/lib/README.md

+# Lib

-Contains the common packages and files that other packages depend on
+Lib contains the common packages and files that other packages depend on.

+## Exposed objects

+* `getSlug` by `ongoworks:speakingurl`